Mortgage Service for Over 70s

 - Looking to raise additional finance on top of your existing mortgage or buy to let mortgage? - we have access to a range of finance solutions

 However, some lenders offer mortgages past this age bracket.
-You can compare mortgage options for over 70s by calling our mortgage team on 0117 313 7780 or complete our request callback form.
+You can compare mortgage options for over 70s by calling our mortgage team or complete our request callback form.

 As well as conventional mortgage options if you are aged 70 or older see below for more information on lifetime mortgages.

-Alternative Mortgages - Lifetime mortgages for over 70s
+Alternative Mortgages - Lifetime mortgages for the over 70s

 If you have paid off your existing mortgage, but are struggling to find a new mortgage due to being over 70, you might want to consider a lifetime mortgage.
 A lifetime mortgage is a type of equity release plan that allows you to take cash from the equity that has accumulated on your property over the years.
 This loan does not need to be repaid until you die or go into long term residential care.